reflectoring/reflectoring.github.io/_posts/2020-09-16-bulkhead-with-resilience4j.md

 Any thread which attempts to call the remote service over this limit can either get a `BulkheadFullException` immediately or wait for some time for a permit to be released by another thread.
 This is determined by the `maxWaitDuration` value.

-When there are multiple threads waiting for permits, the `fairCallHandlingEnabled` configuration determines if the waiting threads acquire permits in a first-in, first-out [order](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Semaphore.html#Semaphore-int-boolean-).
+When there are multiple threads waiting for permits, the `fairCallHandlingEnabled` configuration determines if the waiting threads acquire permits in a [first-in, first-out order](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Semaphore.html#Semaphore-int-boolean-).

 Finally, the `writableStackTraceEnabled` configuration lets us reduce the amount of information in the stack trace when a `BulkheadFullException` occurs.
 This can be useful because without it, our logs could get filled with a lot of similar information when the exception occurs multiple times.
 Usually when reading logs, just knowing that a `BulkheadFullException` has occurred is enough.

 ### `ThreadPoolBulkhead`

-`coreThreadPoolSize` , `maxThreadPoolSize` , `keepAliveDuration` and `queueCapacity`  are the main configurations associated with the `ThreadPoolBulkhead`. `ThreadPoolBulkhead` internally uses these configurations to [construct](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.html#ThreadPoolExecutor-int-int-long-java.util.concurrent.TimeUnit-java.util.concurrent.BlockingQueue-java.util.concurrent.ThreadFactory-) a `ThreadPoolExecutor`.
+`coreThreadPoolSize` , `maxThreadPoolSize` , `keepAliveDuration` and `queueCapacity`  are the main configurations associated with the `ThreadPoolBulkhead`. `ThreadPoolBulkhead` internally uses these configurations to [construct a `ThreadPoolExecutor`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.html#ThreadPoolExecutor-int-int-long-java.util.concurrent.TimeUnit-java.util.concurrent.BlockingQueue-java.util.concurrent.ThreadFactory-).

 The  internal`ThreadPoolExecutor` executes incoming tasks using one of the available, free threads.
 If no thread is free to execute an incoming task, the task is enqueued for executing later when a thread becomes available.
 If the `queueCapacity` has been reached, then the remote call is rejected with a `BulkheadFullException`.

-`ThreadPoolBulkhead` also has a`writableStackTraceEnabled` configuration to control the amount of information in the stack trace of a BulkheadFullException.
+`ThreadPoolBulkhead` also has a`writableStackTraceEnabled` configuration to control the amount of information in the stack trace of a `BulkheadFullException`.

 ## Using the Resilience4j Bulkhead Module

 Let's see how to use the various features available in the [resilience4j-bulkhead](https://resilience4j.readme.io/docs/bulkhead) module.

 We will use the same example as the previous articles in this series.
 Assume that we are building a website for an airline to allow its customers to search for and book flights.
 Our service talks to a remote service encapsulated by the class `FlightSearchService`.

 ### `SemaphoreBulkhead`